Anithasrini/My-Code/README.md

  Clone this repository.
  Open a simple HTTP server in the top level of the cloned directory.
  Then open your browser of choice.
+ Go to this link *[http://Anithasrini.github.io/My-code]* to view the page.

 ## Tecnologies Used